 Heirloom tree, up to 33 ft. tall in ideal conditions.
 Human beings of all kinds have eaten these nutritious nuts for over 175,000 years, according to archaeologists.
 Or, since long before "humans" were even human.
-The pistachio nut tree is native to western Asia and Asia Minor, and is still a major crop in Iran.
-Now a major crop in California as well.
+The pistachio nut tree is native to western Asia and Asia Minor, from Iran to Turkey, and is still a major crop in Iran today.
+Now a major crop in California also.

 It grows in USDA plant hardiness Zones 8 to 11, or, tolerates temps between 15 °F in winter to 118 °F or so in the summer.
-Pistachios are a valuable commercial export crop in California, but are also grown successfully in Arizona, Nevada, New Mexico, Texas and Utah.
+Pistachios are a valuable commercial export crop in California, but are also grown successfully in Arizona, Nevada, New Mexico, Utah and Texas.
 Not suitable for most other locations in the USA!

 Seeds can be planted as is after soaking in water, but germination will likely be only 50 to 60%.
 But it works.
 No trouble, no fuss, just plant the seeds.
 Do not remove the shells.